SalmanTKhan/JavaUtils/README.md

 ## License

-This project is licensed under the Apache 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments

-* My Parents and My Family for allowing me to just pursue what I want to do in life.
+* My Parents and my Family for allowing me to just pursue what I want to do in life.